Phil Coulter: Politics

 Disregarding the broad international campaign against the Apartheid regime and the imprisonment of Nelson Mandela, Coulter performed in an undemocratic South Africa in May 1983 and his name was included in the register of entertainers who travelled to that country by the United Nations Centre Against Apartheid, which was published in 1986.

 In 2002, Coulter was encouraged by the Save the Swilly organisation to run for the Dáil to protect Lough Swilly from aquacultural destruction.
 After some deliberation, he concluded that work and family commitments would not allow him the time necessary to fill the political position.
 Around that time, Coulter's brother died in a drowning incident in Ireland, which also caused Phil to retreat from the music industry for some time.

 Sport

-Coulter is a former president of Derry City Football Club and is known to be a supporter of the club, having attempted to help the club with its financial problems in the early 2000s.
-He has also helped Derry City's local rivals, Finn Harps, in their time of need.
+Coulter is a former president of Derry City Football Club.

-His son Ryan plays in goal for Forward Madison FC.
+His son Ryan is a goalkeeper coach for the MLS Next Pro team FC Cincinnati 2, the reserve team of Major League Soccer's FC Cincinnati.

 In 1995, the Irish Rugby Football Union commissioned Coulter to write a politically neutral anthem for the Ireland national rugby union team, which represents both Northern Ireland and the Republic of Ireland.
 The result was "Ireland's Call", which is played alongside, and in some cases instead of, "Amhrán na bhFiann".
-As well as being used by both the Ireland national rugby union team and the junior national teams, "Ireland's Call" has since also been adopted by the Ireland's national hockey, cricket and rugby league teams and by the world-renowned singing group Celtic Thunder.
+"Ireland's Call" has since also been adopted by the Ireland's national hockey, cricket and rugby league teams and by the singing group Celtic Thunder.